 How Long Have You Had Your Abdominal Pain?

 Indigestion, gas or bloating usually doesn’t linger.
 It strikes while your digestive system is dealing with the offending food items and then it passes after that food is digested or passed through to your large intestine.
 Any symptom that lasts more than a day, whether it’s abdominal pain or a headache, can however be a sign of something more serious.

 You should see a gastroenterologist or digestive system doctor, like Dr. Shawn Khodadadian, if you are taking an antacid daily to alleviate your heartburn.
 Relying on antacids is not a proper solution and can cause other health conditions.

-This article is only meant as a guide, not as a self-diagnostic tool.
+Most importantly, thiis article is only meant as a guide, not as a self-diagnostic tool.
 When in doubt, your rule of thumb should be to consult a digestive system doctor or gastroenterologist.

 Dr. Shawn Khodadadian is a New York City Gastroenterologist that specializes in the treatment of abdominal pain.
 Contact us for more information.